vorillaz/react-openapi-swr/README.md

 #### 🪛 Use a different backend framework
 You can use a different backend framework such as [NestJS](https://nestjs.com/) or [Express](https://expressjs.com/) or totally move away from the Node.js ecosystem and use a totally different language and framework.
 The OpenAPI specification is language and framework agnostic.
 There is a exhaustive list of OpenAPI tools, integrations and libraries [available](https://openapi.tools/)

+#### 🔄 Use GitHub Actions to automatically generate the API client
+You can use GitHub Actions to automatically generate the API client and the mocks on every push to the `main` branch.
+You can find more information about GitHub Actions in the [official documentation](https://docs.github.com/en/actions).
+You may also need to move the `server` folder to a separate repository and try to synchronize the changes between the two repositories.

 ## Technologies Used